base/base/docs/specs/experimental/op-contracts-manager.md

 ## Deployment

-The OP Stack Manager is a proxied contract deployed at `0xTODO`.
+The OP Contracts Manager is a proxied contract deployed at `0xTODO`.
 It can be deployed as follows:

 TODO.

 ## Interface

-Version 1.0.0 of the OP Stack Manager deploys the [`op-contracts/v1.4.0`] contracts release.
+Version 1.0.0 of the OP Contracts Manager deploys the [`op-contracts/v1.6.0`] contracts release.

 ### `Proxy.sol`

-The OP Stack Manager is a proxied contract using the standard `Proxy.sol` contract that lives in the Optimism monorepo.
-Therefore the OP Stack Manager will have the same interface as the `Proxy.sol`, in addition to other methods defined in this specification.
+The OP Contracts Manager is a proxied contract using the standard `Proxy.sol` contract that lives in the Optimism monorepo.
+Therefore the OP Contracts Manager will have the same interface as the `Proxy.sol`, in addition to other methods defined in this specification.

-The privileged methods of the OP Stack Manager will be held by the L1 ProxyAdmin owner, as specified by the [standard configuration].
+The privileged methods of the OP Contracts Manager will be held by the L1 ProxyAdmin owner, as specified by the [standard configuration].

 ### `deploy`